ks0m1c/fly_me_to_mars/README.md

 # Martian Flyby

-Boot Urbit Comets &amp; Planets into orbit on Fly.io utilising the expansionary powers of SWAP SPACE to map 2048MB needed for the bootsequence
+Boot Urbit Comets &amp; Planets into orbit on Fly.io utilising the lebensraum of SWAP SPACE to map 2048MB needed for swallowing the bootpill

 ## How to Launch Martian to your Earth region